yodrew/darkroomretreat/manuscript/psychology.md

 ## intro {#intro}

 Lacking a psychology, hygiene could not penetrate certain depths of human experience nor treat certain subjects, namely trauma.
 Hygiene has focused on daily choices.
-Trauma lies beyond one's control.
-It doesn't happen every day.
+Trauma doesn't happen every day.
+It lies beyond one's control.
 Change of habit affects it little.
 Trauma just strikes.
-Suddenly it incapacitates whole systems, distorting their character and behavior beyond recognition.
-Besides life itself, trauma is the most influential force in our lives.
+Suddenly it incapacitates whole systems.
+It distorts their character and behavior beyond recognition.
+Besides sleep (slow and quiet), trauma (sudden and loud) is the most influential force in our lives.
 Hygiene was helpless with it.
 All it could do was pass the buck to doctors or priests.
 This has subordinated hygiene to medicine and religion for nearly two centuries.

 This limitation disappears with two changes:

-- the acknowledgment of trauma as the root of all illness
+- acknowledgment of trauma at the root of illness
 - the discovery of darkness as the essential means nature provides us to heal from trauma

 Hygiene becomes a complete system of health capable of addressing every illness people face, physical and psychic.
-No longer need anyone bear the perennial costs and failures of medicine and other semi-scientific systems rooted in the mystical doctrine of original sin and practice of exorcism.
+No longer need anyone bear the perennial costs and failures of medicine and other quasi-scientific systems rooted in the mystical doctrine of original sin and practice of exorcism.

 The acid test of any science is its ability to predict events and thus prevent them if desired.
 By healing from trauma, we not only end dysfunction and suffering.
 We prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.
 No joke.